eremt/starter-ts/README.md

 ```

 ### Generate endpoints
-The project includes a script to generate CRUD endpoints with OpenAPI documentation.
+The project includes a script to generate CRUD endpoints with tests and OpenAPI documentation.

 To generate an endpoint run:
 ```